 Checking if you need a tourist visa is also very important.
 Most travelers with a passport from Canada, most of Europe, some East Asia, and Oceania don’t need a visa to enter and travel around the US.

 If your passport is not on the list of visa-free nationalities, apply for a visa at least 6 months in advance.
 Depending on your location, the processing time might take longer than expected.
+Find out whether or not you need a passport to visit Hawaii.

 Step 2: Choose Which Island(s) to Visit